Supply Chain in Society

 Stable Promotion and Salary Increase

-A grading system (grades J8 to M0) has been established to treat employees according to their duties and job functions.
-Salary ranges are established for each grade, and raises are given according to personnel evaluations (in principle, raises are given once a year in 94 months).
+A grading system (grades J8 to M0) has been established to compensate employees according to their duties and job functions.
+Salary ranges are established for each grade, and raises are given according to personnel evaluations (in principle, raises are given once a year in April).
 In addition, managers and supervisors, such as general managers, section managers, and branch managers, are paid position-based allowances according to their positions.
 To accommodate the diversity of careers, we have also created specialized positions that focus on training and mentoring rather than organizational management.

 Giving Back to Those Who Achieve Results